haandol/cognito-kakao-example/README.md

 # cognito-kakao-integration-example

-> NOTE: If you're looking for a solution using OIDC, please visit [oidc] branch on this repository.

 This repository is an example code for creating Amazon Cognito user via Kakaotalk OIDC

 Deploying this cdk will provision below resources on you AWS Account.